On this page

 Phase 2 program: Three trials -- obesity without T2D (NEJM), type 2 diabetes (Lancet), and MASLD/fatty liver disease (Nature Medicine) -- established dose-response relationships and a safety profile.[1][2][3]

-Phase 3 TRIUMPH program: Four registrational trials enrolling over 5,800 participants, evaluating obesity, T2D with obesity, obstructive sleep apnea, and knee osteoarthritis.
-TRIUMPH-4 (knee OA) reported in December 2025; the pivotal TRIUMPH-1 (general obesity, n=2,339) reported topline results on May 21, 2026, with nested sleep-apnea and knee-OA basket data presented at ADA 2026.[6][4][10]
+Phase 3 TRIUMPH program: A set of registrational trials studying obesity in different populations — general obesity, obesity with type 2 diabetes, severe obesity with existing heart disease, and obesity with knee osteoarthritis.
+TRIUMPH-4 (knee OA) reported in December 2025; the pivotal TRIUMPH-1 (general obesity, n=2,339) reported topline results on May 21, 2026, with nested sleep-apnea and knee-OA basket data presented at ADA 2026; TRIUMPH-2 and TRIUMPH-3 reported topline on July 23, 2026.[6][4][10][13]

 Phase 3 TRANSCEND program: Evaluates retatrutide specifically for type 2 diabetes.
 TRANSCEND-T2D-1 (n=537) reported topline in March 2026 and was published in The Lancet on June 6, 2026 — the first peer-reviewed Phase 3 RCT for retatrutide — showing A1C reductions up to 1.94% and 15.3% weight loss as monotherapy.[9]